Quantum backflow in biased tight-binding systems: Maximal backflow and bounds on probability density flow

 We normalize the weight function $\phi(k')$ in eq.~(\ref{eq:hilambda}) by choosing

 so we find

 The flux is then given by

-In fig.~2a, we illustrate the probability density flux given by Eq.~(\ref{eqn: flux_k}) as a function of time for position $j = j'=3$ compared to adjacent sites $j-1, j+1$, taking $t'=3$, so the extreme values of the flux occur at site $j=3$ at time $t=3$ as observed.
+In fig.~2a, we illustrate the probability density flux given by eq.~(\ref{eqn: flux_k}) as a function of time for position $j = j'=3$, and its vicinity.
+We take take $t'=3$, so the extreme values of the flux occur at site $j=3$ at time $t=3$ as observed.
 We also show the bounds associated with the corresponding eigenvalues $\lambda_\pm$.
 The insets show that the largest (smallest) flux values indeed coincide with the upper (lower) bounds at the correct positions and times, as expected.